FairwindsOps/gemini/README.md

 [codecov-link]: https://codecov.io/gh/FairwindsOps/gemini

 Gemini is a Kubernetes CRD and operator for managing `VolumeSnapshots`.
-This allows you to back up your `PersistentVolumes` on a regular schedule, retire old backups, and restore backups with minimal downtime.
+This allows you to create a snapshot of the data on your `PersistentVolumes` on a regular schedule, retire old snapshots, and restore snapshots with minimal downtime.

 > Note: Like the VolumeSnapshot API it builds on, Gemini is **currently in beta**.